Music-Machine-Learning/IMprovEEsation/Documentation/PATTERN.md

 #Pattern Definition

+###TODO: everything's changed after the insertion of a relational database.
+Write down about it.
+Do not consider (or do it partially the following statements).

 A "pattern" is defined as a collection of measures.
-In particular is a file that simply lists the related measure files.
-A measure is defined by a json file with the following fields:
  * instruments: the instruments that can play the measure (ex. bass, guitar)
  * tags: the set of words that characterize the dynamic of the measure (ex. blues, groove, fill)
  * time: the time signature (ex.
 4/4, 3/4, 6/8)